Kanban-Zai/kanban-zai-version-1.0/modules/continuity.md

 ## AUTOMATION -

-Possible Values: none | some other values here  DEFAULT: none
+Possible Values: always | where practical | never  DEFAULT: always

 Be carefull with this setting.
 Setting it to the extreme one way or other requires commitment to whatever the strategy suggests